 - (c) PREPARATION. - (1) Sources.
-Students should prepare for this contest by reading a daily newspaper and any of the many news magazines, searching the Internet, and listening to radio and television news broadcasts.
+Students should prepare for this contest by reading a daily newspaper and any of the many news magazines, researching the Internet, and listening to radio and television news broadcasts.
 Schools will periodically be notified of available publications and lists of topics through the UIL website.
-Helpful magazines include Time, Newsweek, U.S. News and World Report and other news publications.
-Useful newspaper sources include The New York Times, The Washington Post, The Christian Science Monitor and major Texas newspapers.
-There are also numerous news oriented sites listed in the UIL Informative and Persuasive Handbook and on the Internet, some of which are linked from the UIL website (www.uiltexas.org/speech). - (2) Topics. - (A) Topics for extemporaneous persuasive speaking shall be based on current news events.
+Useful news publications include The New York Times, The Washington Post, The Christian Science Monitor and major Texas newspapers.
+There are also numerous news oriented sites listed in the UIL Informative and Persuasive Speaking Handbook and on the Internet, some of which are linked from the UIL website (www.uiltexas.org/speech). - (2) Topics. - (A) Topics for extemporaneous persuasive speaking shall be based on current news events.
 They shall include topics from state, national and international levels.
 They will be chosen from the general areas of political, social, economic, educational, and cultural interests.
-Practice topics will be posted from time to time on the UIL website. - (B) The topics will be worded so as to elicit persuasive speeches rather than informative speeches but under no condition is it the obligation of the League to provide a "persuasive topic."
+Practice topics will be posted regularly on the UIL website. - (B) The topics will be worded so as to elicit persuasive speeches rather than informative speeches but under no condition is it the obligation of the League to provide a "persuasive topic."
 That obligation is remanded to the speaker.
 The contest requires a contestant to convince or persuade the audience and judges to accept the speaker's point of view.
-The contestant is required to take a position in answering a specific topic question. - (C) Topics for the preliminary and final rounds at district and regional meets are provided by the-League office.
+The contestant is required to take a position in answering a specific topic question. - (C) Topics for the preliminary and final rounds at district and regional meets are provided by the-League office. - (3) Resource.
+The contest rules and procedures are discussed in more detail in the UIL Informative and

-- (3) Resource.
-The contest rules and procedures are discussed in more detail in the UIL Informative and Persuasive Speaking Handbook available through the League office and on the UIL website.
-Coaches are responsible for reviewing these publications in advance of the contest. - (d) CONDUCTING THE CONTEST. - (1) Sections.
+Persuasive Speaking Handbook available on the UIL website.
+Coaches are responsible for reviewing these publications in advance of the contest.

+- (d) CONDUCTING THE CONTEST. - (1) Sections.
 If more than eight contestants are entered, preliminary and final rounds shall be held.
 See Section 1003 (b) (1). - (2) Drawings. - (A) The League office shall furnish the director in charge with topics.
-The district topics will be delivered in a sealed envelope.
-The envelope will contain enough complete sets of the topic questions for each section of preliminaries (i. e., if there are two preliminary sections, two copies will be needed; if there are three sections, three copies will be needed, etc.).
-A short time before the contest begins, the contest director should open the sealed envelope.
+The district topics will be delivered confidentially.
+There will be enough complete sets of the topic questions for each section of preliminaries (i. e., if there are two preliminary sections, two copies will be needed; if there are three sections, three copies will be needed, etc.).
+A short time before the contest begins, the contest director should open the topics.
 A separate envelope or receptacle will be needed for each preliminary section.
 Each copy of the topics should be cut by the contest director, leaving one topic on each slip.
 One complete set of separated topic questions should be put into the envelope or receptacle for each section of preliminaries.
 Each contestant shall draw five topic slips and select one of the five.
 The topic chosen should be recorded by the director, and the remaining four slips returned to the receptacle from which they were drawn.
 The slips should be mixed before the next contestant draws, and so on.
-The speakers should be allowed to draw at approximately 10 minute intervals.
+The speakers should be allowed to draw at approximately 10-minute intervals.
 For example: